serhii-untilov/Capstone/README.md

-# Payroll for Small and Medium Business
+# Payroll for Small and Medium Businesses

 ## Distinctiveness